Find a current club that interests you.

-M-Force is comprised of dedicated student leaders with a strong interest in introducing Social Entrepreneurship professional and academic activities to the campus (e.g. Microfinance, B-Corporation Consulting, Impact Investing, and Lecture Series).
-Student leaders partner with the Middlebury Institute chapter of Net Impact in order to mobilize a new generation to use their careers to drive transformational change on campus, in the workplace and the world.
+M-Force is composed of dedicated student leaders with a strong interest in introducing social entrepreneurship professional and academic activities to the campus (e.g. microfinance, B Corporation consulting, impact investing, and lecture series).
+Student leaders partner with the Middlebury Institute chapter of Net Impact in order to mobilize a new generation to use their careers to drive transformational change on campus, in the workplace, and in the world.

-Through conferences, speakers, and informal forums, the MITA provides opportunities for students and faculty to discuss issues not covered in the classroom in order to increase the knowledge and understanding of current trade-related affairs in the community and worldwide.
+Through conferences, speakers, and informal forums, the International Trade Club provides opportunities for students and faculty to discuss issues not covered in the classroom in order to increase the knowledge and understanding of current trade-related affairs in the community and worldwide.

 Terrorism Studies Club